eldipa/book-of-gehn/posts/network/internet_scan/2021-10-16-IPv4-Scan-Part-III-Hop-stability.md

 These time to live (TTL) are numbers between 0 and 255 set by the host.
-In its journey, the packet goes through different routers which each decrements by one the TTL.
+In its journey, the packet goes through different routers that each decrements by one the TTL.

 Once a packet has a TTL of zero, the router will discard it.